Shwethamnaik/SalesRepCleanArchitecture/README.md

 Reasoning Behind Design Choices

-·	Razor Pages: Chosen for its page-centric model, which simplifies CRUD and admin-style UIs compared to MVC.
+·	Razor Pages: Chosen for its page-centric model, which simplifies CRUD and admin-style UIs.
 ·	Layered Architecture: Promotes separation of concerns, making the codebase easier to maintain, test, and extend.
 ·	Dependency Injection: Standard in ASP.NET Core, enabling loose coupling and easier unit testing.
 ·	Entity Framework Core: Provides a modern, efficient ORM for .NET, supporting migrations and LINQ queries.